 The Marriage Story

-In my last blog, A Distant Memory, I told of two couples who didn’t realize their marriages were on display.
-And yet, they very much were!
+In a past marriage blog, we told of two couples who didn’t realize their marriages were on display.
 One marriage inspired and warmed the hearts of others.
-The other couple caused those around them to question why anyone would want to get married when couples, such as this one, tarnish the whole thing.
+The other marriage tarnished the views of others causing them to question why anyone would want to get married or live like that.

 Sad Marriage Story